-The FDA can grant permission to use investigational new animal drugs commonly known as INADs (see 21 CFR 511).
-Alpha chloralose is a sedative that is registered with the FDA to capture waterfowl, coots, and pigeons.
-The use of alpha chloralose by WS was authorized by the FDA, which allows use of the drug as a non-lethal form of capture.
-Alpha chloralose as a method for resolving waterfowl damage and threats to human safety are discussed in Appendix B of this EA.
+The FDA can grant permission to use investigational new animal drugs (see 21 CFR 511).
+The sedative drug alpha-chloralose is registered with the FDA to capture waterfowl, coots, and pigeons.
+The use of alpha-chloralose by WS was authorized by the FDA, which allows use of the drug as a non-lethal form of capture.
+Alpha-chloralose as a method for resolving waterfowl damage and threats to human safety are discussed in Appendix C of this EA.